 More than 40 full-time faculty include a Distinguished Professor of Art History, a Fulbright Fellow and Max Planck Institute for Economics research fellow, a finalist for the Oregon Non-Fiction Book of the Year award, a Fellow of the International Canadian Studies Institute, as well as published authors.

 A low student-to-teacher ratio at OSU-Cascades attracts faculty who excel in classroom instruction and who serve as mentors to students and graduates throughout their academic and professional careers.

 Faculty and curriculum at OSU-Cascades adhere to, or exceed, OSU's standards for academic rigor and excellence.

 Faculty include full- and part-time instructors and professors.
 The faculty bring real-world expreience, research, scholarship and outreach into the classroom.
 About three to five part-time instructors teach within each academic program.

 As Oregon’s land grant university, OSU requires a service component of faculty.
 OSU-Cascades faculty provide research and expertise to businesses and organizations throughout Central Oregon.
 Since 2001, OSU-Cascades has partnered with more than 150 businesses, government and non-profit agencies, and public schools to provide student internships and practicums.

-A shared campus for undergraduate programs allow students to begin studies at Central Oregon Community College and continue upper-division coursework and degree completion at OSU-Cascades.
+A partnership with Central Orego Community College allows students to begin studies at Central Oregon Community College and continue upper-division coursework and degree completion at OSU-Cascades.
 Learn more about transferring to OSU-Cascades.